vibneiro/dispatching/README.md

 For tasks that differ in execution time, some dispatch queues might be more active than others causing unfair balance among workers (threads).
 ForkJoinPool is used under the hood for this reason.
 The work is spread out more effeciently unlike in the standard implementations of Executors by the virtue of work-stealing.

 The idea it to separate the queue from the worker, FIFO semantics are retained for tasks with the same dispatchId.

 [ConcurrentLinkedHashMap](https://code.google.com/p/concurrentlinkedhashmap/) is used for LRU-caching of taskIds.
 Possible drawbacks in scalability:
- - With the increase of CPUs there might be a higher contention inside ConcurrentLinkedHashMap.
-I cannot tell definetely, however, this requires benchmarking.
+With the increase of CPU-cores there might be a higher contention inside ConcurrentLinkedHashMap.
+I cannot tell definetely, however, how it scales.
+Thus, this requires additional benchmarking.

 There are 2 versions of this dispatcher:
  - JDK 7 or earlier: based on Guava's *ListenableFuture*.